epam/edp-install/docs/operator-guide/import-strategy.md

 # Enable VCS Import Strategy

 !!! note
     Enabling the VCS Import strategy is a prerequisite to integrate EDP with GitLab or GitHub.
+A Git server and a corresponding secret can be also created [in the EDP Headlamp](../headlamp-user-guide/add-git-server.md).

 In order to use the **Import** strategy, it is required to add a Secret with SSH key, GitServer Custom Resource, and Jenkins credentials by taking the steps below.